Do you suspect you have a yeast infection after hysterectomy?

 6. Try natural home remedies:

 There are multiple natural home remedies for a yeast infection after hysterectomy.
-Potent antifungals are wild oregano oil, coconut oil and tea tree oil.
-Another natural way to treat a yeast infection naturally is to restore the normal pH of the vagina.
-To achieve this, you can use boric acid, hydrogen peroxide and distilled white vinegar.
+Potent antifungals are wild oregano oil, coconut oil, and tea tree oil.
+Another way to treat a yeast infection naturally is to restore the normal pH of the vagina.

-- Tea tree oil and oil of oregano need to be diluted and used with care as they can damage the tissue of the vagina.
-If you don’t feel confident using a homemade solution, then you can also use ready-made tea tree oil suppositories.
-Some of these remedies may sting or cause vaginal irritation.
+- Tea tree oil and oil of oregano are remedies that may sting or cause vaginal irritation.
 So, don’t start experimenting without asking your healthcare provider first.

 - Boric acid is an inexpensive way to create an inhospitable acidic environment for yeasts and bacteria.
 You can do this with your own homemade boric acid capsules.
 Simply fill gelatin empty capsules size 0 completely with boric acid powder.
 Insert one capsule into your vagina for the length of two weeks.
 The best time is before you go to sleep at night.